- Oracle is being sued for making false claims about cloud growth, and we review the accusations brought by the Fireman’s Fund.

 “Gartner, Inc.—a leading research and advisory company—observed that Oracle had to rely on coercive practices because its cloud-based offering is a “bare-bones minimum viable product.”
 These revelations caused Oracle shares to decline by $4.90 per share, or nearly 9.5%—the Company’s largest single-day stock drop in over five years.”

 How Larry Ellison was so Wrong

 “In 2008, when cloud-based software products began to gain popularity and technology companies such as Google and Amazon were starting to expand into this new area of data storage, Oracle stated its intention to stay out of the cloud business.
 At the time, Defendant Ellison, called cloud storage “complete gibberish” and questioned when this “idiocy [was] going to stop?”
 By 2015, however, as cloud storage entered the mainstream, Oracle publicly acknowledged the importance of developing successful cloud services in order to compete with platforms offered by Amazon and Microsoft and began to aggressively pursue several acquisitions in an attempt to expand its cloud offerings.”

 This is true.
-The cloud caught Oracle and Larry off guard, and furthermore, the cloud operates against Oracle’s business model which is based upon making large exaggerations as to its product capabilities and then under delivering.
-Oracle is likely to always have a problem with the cloud because cloud, particularly in its purest form provides far more freedom to the customer.
+The Cloud caught Oracle and Larry off guard.
+Furthermore, the Cloud operates against Oracle’s business model, which is based upon making large exaggerations as to its product capabilities and then under delivering.
+Oracle is likely to have a problem with the Cloud because Cloud, particularly in its purest form, provides far more freedom to the customer.

 Railroading Customer into the Cloud with Audits?